 Relationships

-As social animals, our intimate relationships profoundly impact our overall quality of life.
-An 80-year study conducted by Harvard researchers on happiness supports this by showing that well-being is most directly correlated to the quality of our close relationships — even more than the amount of money we have, our career path, or our health status.
-Our romantic relationships are some of the most intense, euphoric, and protective connections, but they can also serve as potent mirrors for our insecurities, fears, and vulnerabilities.
-After the intoxicating falling-in-love stage, many couples can unknowingly devolve into vicious cycles of projection and defensiveness.
+As social animals, our intimate relationships have a significant impact on our quality of life.
+A long-term Harvard study supports this, showing that well-being is most directly correlated with the quality of our close relationships — even more than money, career, or health status.
+Romantic relationships are some of the most intense, euphoric, and protective connections, but they are also breeding grounds for our deepest insecurities, fears, and vulnerabilities.
+After the intoxicating falling-in-love stage, many couples unknowingly devolve into vicious cycles of projection, defensiveness, and contempt.

-Through a multimodal approach, I support couples in the difficult work of breaking out of these cycles.
-My work encourages each individual to look inward with gentle curiosity about how they may be fueling dysfunctional relationship patterns.
-A foundational aspect of the work is to help partners accept their separateness from each other and to transform their differences from a source of contention into a source of strength, flexibility, and eroticism.
-To me, one of the most meaningful parts of couples work is how a relationship can serve as a vessel for individual growth and sometimes even self-transcendence.
+I support couples in the challenging work of breaking out of these cycles.
+My approach encourages each individual to look inward with gentle curiosity about how they may be contributing to dysfunctional relationship patterns.
+A foundational aspect of this work is to explore differences between partners as a source of strength, flexibility, and eroticism rather than contention.
+One of the most meaningful parts of couple's work is the realization that a relationship can be a vessel for individual growth and even self-transcendence.

 All of my therapeutic work is trauma-informed and aimed at bridging the experience of the mind and body.